A detailed recollection of Liverpool 4-4 Arsenal, a Premier League classic

-On this day in 2009, Liverpool and Arsenal played out one of the greatest encounters in Premier League history at Anfield.
+On April 21, 2009, Liverpool and Arsenal treated us to one of the most entertaining games in Premier League history at Anfield.

 Liverpool, battling Manchester United for the Premier League title, needed a win to go above their fierce rivals, while Arsenal were down in fourth, with a comfortable seven-point cushion above Aston Villa behind them.